assets/img/logo.svg

 At the top of the page you can quickly find users and narrow down the list:

-• Status filters: Active, Blocked, Disabled
+• Status filters: Active, Blocked, Disabled (by default Active and Blocked are selected)

-• Zone filter: Filter by zones
+• Zones filter: Filter by zones

-• Role filter: Filter by roles
+• Roles filter: Filter by roles

 Create a new user